 “After typhoid fever, I couldn’t walk, I couldn’t hear, I was really just bones – bones and boils.
 I knew I was muselmann.
 I didn’t wash, the place where we could wash was far away and I had those ten toes with chilblains full of pus.
 I used to pee in the same bowl I ate from.
 How did I do that!
 I didn’t kill the lice anymore, there were too many.
 I was a muselmann.
 It would have been a blessing if I could have gone.”
 (Helen Stone, young Polish Jewish woman, Auschwitz-Birkenau)

 Let us return to Maslow’s pyramid.
-If food, clothing and shelter are the absolute basic necessities to gaining the higher level of happiness, then how these inmates survived was truly remarkable.
+If food, clothing and shelter are the absolute basic necessities to gaining the higher level of happiness, then how these inmates reconceived food in order to survive was truly remarkable.
 The pain from prolonged hunger must have been overwhelming.
 But the fact that some Holocaust survivors could fantasise about food to such an extent as to will themselves to live.
 In this sense, food thus transforms from being a basic physical necessity into a meaningful representation of hope.

 In the Epilogue of the Forgotten Voices of the Holocaust, one woman’s respect and adoration of food summarises many of these ideas: